filecoin-project/FIPs/FIPS/fip-rand-precompile.md

 /// Errors if unable to fetch randomness
 ```

-This will be defined at precompile address `0xfe00..05` and named rand
+This will be defined at precompile address `0xfe00..06` and named get_randomness

 ## Design Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->